Like Mother, Like Daughter, One Tough Cookie! Want One in the Courtroom?

 Colorful AJ

-One last story off the top of my head at this time, and I’m not happy at all with how this happened.
+One last story at this time, one which I am NOT happy at all with how this injury occurred.
 In early March 2019, Arin was at a birthday party held at a hotel for her friend Taylor.
-Arin was picked up and thrown (grrrr) into the pool.
+Arin got picked up and thrown (grrrr) into the pool.
 Kassidy, who she landed on, hurt not only her head, but bit down and injured her tongue; and Arin ended up breaking two ribs.

 Okay, enough writing for now.
 Like mother, like daughter!
-Yep, considering I was able to live through hitting a train headfirst!
-I believe this “toughness” is heredity, and comes from my mom.
+Keep in mind I was able to live through hitting a train headfirst!
+I believe our gene pool “toughness” is heredity, stemming from my mom Ann.

 In 2019, my mom was experiencing an acute medical condition while visiting us from her home in Florida.
 As we were waiting at the airport for her and her new husband’s flight home departure, she took a dive (right in front of the drinking fountains by the rest rooms on the main level) on to her face, breaking her glasses.
-She ended up in the ER for numerous stitches rather than on the flight home.
-Mom didn’t cry or wince, or even complain a bit.
+Emergency was called and she ended up in the ER for numerous stitches rather than on the flight home.
+Mom didn’t cry or complain once while being treated.
+I could write about many of mom’s “toughness” stories but I am not going to in this post!

 The bottom line of this post is to let you, my Attorney Reader, know that I am a strong “tough-minded” resilient person who has the capacity to face difficult facts and long odds with resolute optimism.

-I define a tough-mind as having the resources, mental skills, and physical capabilities to confront difficulties of all kinds.
-And then afterwards, the resiliency to slow down and relax.
+I define being tough-minded as having the resources, mental skills, and physical capabilities to confront difficulties of all kinds.
+And then afterwards, having the resiliency to slow down and relax.

-I know if I succeed, I caused it and if I failed, yep, I caused that too.
+When I succeed, I caused it.
+If I failed, yep, I caused that too.
 (Don’t worry, I won’t say yep during testimony.)
-I will be tough for you and I will be tough for your client.
+I will be tough minded for you and I will be tough minded for your client.

 ___________________